sovrynn/ecdo/1-EVIDENCE/physical-material/paleomagnetic/README.md

 Paleomagnetic studies that date material back in the last several millenium (4000 BC to now) are in `recent-anomalies`.

-What follows are anomalies that date back at least to Younger Dryas.
+What follows are anomalies that date back at least to Younger Dryas and usually far older, which constitute the "well-documented" geomagnetic excursions.

 ## Laj: An impending geomagnetic transition?
 Hints from the past